 The Bonmixc Bike Bell Brass Mini is Amazon’s Best Seller right now, and that is rightfully so.
 Although the price is low, the quality compared to it is very high.
 The usage is very convenient and the design of the bell is also attractive, as it should be.

 It has a double-ding sound, can alert people effectively, and can also be installed in a matter of seconds.
-You have the option to install the bell on either the right or left side.
+The bell placement can be on either the right or left side.
 It can fit handlebars with a diameter of 21-23mm.

 - Affordable Price Tag